|

 unofficial website devoted to its multifaceted history and exceptional

 staff.
-Far more impressive than the size of its market, WDRC dates to
+Always more influential than the size of its market, WDRC dates

 1921, operated one of the world's first FM stations, was a leading

-national tastemaker in the heady rock and pop days of the 1960's,
+national tastemaker in the heady rock and pop days of the 1960's and

 the station's history, has classic on-air samples of